poissonconsulting/checkr/README.md

 # checkr

-`checkr` is an R package of assertive functions to check the properties of common R objects.
+`checkr` is a light-weight R package of expressive, assertive, pipe-friendly functions to check the properties of common R objects.

 In the case of failure the functions, which are designed to be used in scripts and packages, issue informative error messages.